gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Razi stroked his chin with his fingertips.
 "Will they have the voices they need?"

 The Hett shrugged.
 "Who can say?
 Four days ago, I would have said we had left this behind us.
 Now?
 Two of my nephews have had stones thrown at them in the streets.
 Somehow, people seem to think that what happened on Orangeday is our doing."
 He laughed.
 "It apparently hasn't occurred to them that if we have magic enough to move the mountain off its path, throwing stones at us would be less than wise."

-"And speaking of magic..."
-The captain steepled his hands under his chin.
+"And speaking of magic…" The captain steepled his hands under his chin.
 "Do you know a magician named Thomas?"

 Razi smiled broadly.
 "Of course!
 Do you also?"

 "He arrived just before dawn, in some damned flying sailboat.
 Scared the roof goats half to death, and the militia, too.
-Apparently Lady Jangchup---she's the King's Hand these days---is worried enough about us changing course to send her chief magician hawking after us under full sail."
+Apparently Lady Jangchup–she's the King's Hand these days–is worried enough about us changing course to send her chief magician hawking after us under full sail."

 Razi laughed.  "*La*, so is old Barramarrabee dead then?
 And Roderick the Rhymer also?"

 "*Her* chief magician, not the king's," the captain emphasized.
 "He